Andy-Lincoln/MATH2221Autograder/README.md

    - Extract all submissions
    - Organize files into student ID folders
    - Handle both zipped files and zipped folders
-   - Create the final structure in `Organized_sectionA`
+   - Create the final structure in `organized_sectionA`

 ## Grading Process